 Students taking this course will participate in real-life case studies and discuss if harassment occurred and, if so, how to respond.
-After completing this course, students will understand the enormous risk to which you are subjecting yourself if you are knowingly, or unknowingly the harasser and the enormous risk to which you are subjecting yourself and your company if you ignore signs of harassment, or if you treat a complaint lightly.
+After completing this course, students will understand the enormous risk to which you are subjecting yourself if you are knowingly or unknowingly the harasser and the enormous risk to which you are subjecting yourself and your company if you ignore signs of harassment, or if you treat a complaint lightly.

-Learn the proper methods to lay-out, terminate and interconnect to a telephone service provider.
-This hands-on lab emphasizes terminal station, multi-pair distribution and PBX station wiring using M-66 and 110 blocks and individual RJ-11 jacks.
-Proper color-coding and backboard lay-out methods are also included.
+Learn the proper methods to lay out, terminate, and interconnect to a telephone service provider.
+This hands-on lab emphasizes terminal station, multi-pair distribution, and PBX station wiring using M-66 and 110 blocks and individual RJ-11 jacks.
+Proper color coding and backboard layout methods are also included.

 This course provides the student with a comprehensive knowledge of transformer types and their various applications.
-Interpretation of sizing, the theory of operation, proper handling and installation, calculations for feeders and overcurrent protection for both the primary and secondary sides are emphasized.
+Interpretation of sizing, the theory of operation, proper handling and installation, calculations for feeders, and overcurrent protection for both the primary and secondary sides are emphasized.
 NEC Article 450 is thoroughly reviewed along with those sections of Article 250 which apply.

-VOICE/DATA/VIDEO TECHNICIAN LICENSE PREPARATION:
+VDV TECHNICIAN LICENSE PREPARATION:

 This course is designed to prepare electrical workers to take and pass the State of California’s Voice-Date-Video Technician licensing exam.
 The class covers related articles in the National Electrical Code (NFPA 70), an overview of structured cabling and electrical theory concepts, as well as test-taking tips and keywords.